Last Updated on March 22, 2021 by Shaun Snapp

 Neural networks or “Deep Learning” are a type of sophisticated decision tree.
-It is difficult to see how Deep Learning techniques are going to outperform simpler time series forecasting techniques for the vast majority of items that must be predicted.
-Yet many AI projects are being justified based on Deep Learning, without the funders of these projects realizing the limited applicability of Deep Learning.
+It isn’t easy to see how Deep Learning techniques will outperform simpler time series forecasting techniques for the vast majority of items that must be predicted.
+Many AI projects are being justified based on Deep Learning, without the funders of these projects realizing the limited applicability of Deep Learning.

-If you torture people, pretty soon, you start getting intelligence.
-Fake intelligence, that is.
+If you torture people pretty soon, you start getting intelligence.
+Fake intelligence that is.
 The same thing is true of data.
 If you analyze data from enough dimensions, and with enough financially biased consulting firms and vendors riding the bandwagon, soon relationships will begin to “appear.”
 With the hundreds of variables that many data science projects are using, overfitting and illusory correlations will be reported as real.
-Remember, the previous investments into Big Data, a well as the AI/ML project must be justified.
-The relationships and benefits must be there — I mean all that money was spent on the data lakes!
+Remember, the previous investments into Big Data and the AI/ML project must be justified.
+The relationships and benefits must be there — I mean, all that money was spent on the data lakes!

-There is a gap alright, and its the differences between the promise of Big Data and the reality.
+There is a gap, alright, and it’s the differences between the promise of Big Data and reality.